venkateshwarans/crayon/docs/docs/concepts/001-generative-ui.md

 - Track your upcoming bills
 - And more

-This data is then fed back into the LLM response which generates a readable text response for the user.
+This data is then fed back into the LLM response which generates a readable text response for the user. <br />

-By extending this approach, we can also pass specific tools to the LLM that it should call when it wants to display certain information to the user.
-For example, if the user asks for their upcoming bills and the LLM has the `render_bills` tool at its disposal, it can call this tool to display the bills in a table format.

-By passing this tool call invocation to the UI, we can then render a React component that displays the bills in a table format.
+Rather than asking the LLM to generate a text response, we can ask it to generate structured outputs passing it a schema of the possible outputs - the name of the template and the arguments it takes.

 ## How to use it?
 See the [Generative UI guide](/docs/guides/generative-ui) for more information.